bkeller2/Mplus/README.md

 # Build setup #
 Currently the build feature works for Windows and Mac OSX.
+Mac OSX:
-* For Mac OSX, it requires Mplus to be located in the folder "/Applications/Mplus/".
+* Requires Mplus to be located in the folder "/Applications/Mplus/".
-* For Mac OSX, to open the outputs in Sublime Text 2 it requires Sublime text 2 to be installed in "/Applications/".
+* To open the outputs in Sublime Text 2 it requires Sublime text 2 to be installed in "/Applications/".
+Windows:

-* For Windows, it requires an environmental variable to be set (usually done by default install).
+* Requires a path in the command line to run Mplus using the 'mplus' command (usually done by default install).
-* For Windows, to open the outputs in Sublime Text 2 it requires ".out" files to open via Sublime Text 2 by default.
+* To open the outputs in Sublime Text 2 it requires ".out" files to open via Sublime Text 2 by default.

 # Themes #